The World Is Yours (Rich the Kid album)

 The World Is Yours is the debut studio album by American rapper Rich the Kid.
 It was released on March 30, 2018, by Interscope Records and Rich Forever Music.
 The album features guest appearances from Rich Forever Music labelmate Jay Critch, alongside Chris Brown, Kendrick Lamar, Lil Wayne, Khalid, Rick Ross, Swae Lee of Rae Sremmurd, Trippie Redd, and Quavo and Offset of Migos, among others.

-The World Is Yours was supported by three singles: "New Freezer" featuring Kendrick Lamar, "Plug Walk" and "Dead Friends".
-The album received generally favorable reviews and was platinum by the RIAA on March 9, 2020.
+The World Is Yours was supported by four singles: "New Freezer" featuring Kendrick Lamar, "Plug Walk", "Dead Friends" and "Leave Me".
+The album was met with favorable reviews and received platinum certification by the Recording Industry Association of America (RIAA) on March 9, 2020.

 Background

 On February 5, 2018, in an interview with XXL, Rich the Kid remarked on the album's expectation, by stating;

-On February 9, 2018, in an interview with Zane Lowe on Beats 1, Rich the Kid mentioned Kendrick Lamar, Khalid, Lil Wayne, Jay Critch, Famous Dex as guest features on the album.
+On February 9, 2018, in an interview with Zane Lowe on Beats 1, Rich the Kid mentioned Chris Brown, Kendrick Lamar, Khalid, Lil Wayne, Jay Critch, Famous Dex as guest features on the album.
 The album's official release date was revealed on February 21, 2018.

 On February 23, 2018, shortly after his appearance at the 2018 Brit Awards with Kendrick Lamar, Rich the Kid revealed his debut album's title.
 On February 28, 2018, the album's cover art was unveiled via Twitter.